 We're aiming to improve improve nutrition management, irrigation and drainage management and insect pest and beneficial monitoring as a basis for soil and crop health.
 To achieve this we're using technology like EM38 mapping, gridded soil sampling, remote monitoring insect pest and beneficial identification traps with cameras, as well as drones.

-Thanks to our project partners Stuart Grigg Ag-Hort Consulting, Brown's Fertilisers, Precision Agriculture, and Metos – Australia & NZ.
+Thanks to our project partners Stuart Grigg Ag-Hort Consulting, Brown's Fertilisers, Precision Agriculture, Metos – Australia & NZ and OneHarvest.